Newbie Castle: Historical incidents

+James VI of Scotland visited Newbie in November 1597 and held a council with his lords.
+The laird of Newbie was a depute border warden.

 In 1618 Annan Town Council had "for the safe transport of his Majesty’s subjects, and in respect of the great poverty of the said burgh, had kept a boat and exacted dues, and now John Johnstone, burgess of Annan, also called John of Mylnfield, and others, would not let it pass their land".